saptarshibasu/aws-study/README.md

 * If instance is marked as unhealthy by load balancer, ASG will restart it
 * ASG can scale based on CloudWatch alarms
 * ASG can scale based on custom metric sent by applications to CloudWatch
+* If all subnets in different availability zones are selected, the ASG will distribute the instances across multiple AZ
+* During the configured warm up period the EC2 instance will not contribute to the auto scaling metrics
+* Scaling out in increasing the number of instances and scaling up is increasing the resources

 ## EBS